IoT-Dude/iot-dude.github.io/_posts/2023-08-08-Sun-Tzu-overcome-conflict.md

-Sun Tzu quotes to help overcome conflict
+# Sun Tzu quotes to help overcome conflict
 Though Sun Tzu’s "The Art of War" is a classic military treatise, its advice applies to all manner of conflict.

-The Art of War remains relevant today because its author recognized conflict as a universal part of life.
-As such, it wasn’t enough for him to review the battle tactics of his day.
+The Art of War remains relevant today because conflict is a universal part of life.
+And as such, it wasn’t enough for Sun Tzu to review the battle tactics of his day.
 He sought to explore the psychology of war and how we might harness it wisely.
--Kevin Dickinson

 Sun Tzu wrote The Art of War 2,500 years ago, and it remains relevant today.
 While written as a military treatise, its guidance has also helped politicians, business leaders and sports teams to strategically approach conflict.
 <br>
 Sun Tzu teaches that the greatest victories come when the conflict is avoided entirely.

-Sun Tzu and way of war
+## Sun Tzu and way of war
 Few other books can claim as great an influence on the history of warfare as Sun Tzu’s The Art of War.
 Composed in China around 2,500 years ago, the military treatise founded an ideology of war that would echo down to Mao Zedong’s Communist Revolution.
 Spreading throughout East Asia, it guided Japan’s warrior class during its own war-torn era and shaped the tactics of the Viet Cong.
 And today The Art of War is studied in military academies worldwide.

-With that in mind, here are five Sun Tzu quotes to help strategically overcome conflict whatever and wherever it may be.
+With that in mind, here are five quotes by Sun Tzu to help strategically overcome conflict whatever and wherever it may be.

-1
+### 1.
-<i>Those who win every battle are not really skilled — those who render others’ armies helpless without fighting are best of all.</i>
+<b><i>Those who win every battle are not really skilled — those who render others’ armies helpless without fighting are best of all.</i></b>

 The Art of War holds a Taoist worldview.
-Sun Tzu was clearly inspired by the Tao Te Ching and borrowed liberally from Lao Tzu*.
+Sun Tzu was clearly inspired by the Tao Te Ching and borrowed liberally from Lao Tzu.
 Compare Sun Tzu’s, “[T]he form of water is to avoid the high and go to the low, the form of a military force is to avoid the full and attack the empty,” to Lao Tzu’s, “Under heaven nothing is more soft and yielding than water. / Yet for attacking the solid and strong, nothing is better.”

 As a Taoist, Sun Tzu takes a humanistic approach to war and conflict.
 For him, the greatest victory isn’t found in overcoming your opponent through strength, cleverness, or force of will.
 It’s in avoiding the battle altogether.